Pines & Palms is a fun membership organization for art lovers from around the Southeast.

 In 2015 Sandi and the Accidental Gallery relocated from Boston to Thomasville where the membership quietly dissolved, leaving her with the name and best wishes.

-With inspiration from award-winning artist friend Mary O Smith, Thomasville Visitor’s Center Tourism Director Bonnie Hayes, and printmaker/graphic designer Sue McFadden, Sandi organized two more regional plein air events and established Thomasville’s annual Fall For Art which shows local art at several public venues in November.
-Because of Sandi’s efforts, the Chamber of Commerce, Visitor’s Center, Thomas County Library, Thomas County Historical Society, and Museum of History have now all opened their doors to local artists.
+With inspiration from award-winning artist friends Mary O and Joe, Thomasville Visitor’s Center Tourism Director Bonnie Hayes, and printmaker/graphic designer Sue McFadden, Sandi organized regional plein air events and established Thomasville’s annual Fall For Art which shows local art at several public venues.
+Because of their efforts, the Chamber of Commerce, Visitor’s Center, Thomas County Library, and the Thomasville History Center opened their doors to art shows.

-In 2016, president of Plein Air Painters of the Southeast and Sarasota’s Ringling School of Art and Design instructor Katie Dobson Cundiff, asked Sandi if her group would be interested in hosting PAP-SE for a week-long plantation plein air event.
+In 2016, president of Plein Air Painters of the Southeast (PAP-SE) and Sarasota’s Ringling School of Art and Design instructor Katie Dobson Cundiff, asked Sandi if her group would be interested in hosting PAP-SE for a week-long plantation plein air event.
 With a resounding yes, Sandi and other facilitators crafted the framework for a Georgia- and Florida-based collective of artists.
-In April of this year, Pines & Palms: The Georgia-Florida Artists Association was awarded its 501(C)3 status.
+In April 2017, Pines & Palms: The Georgia-Florida Artists Association was awarded its 501(C)3 status.